-Pentax K-3 II versus Sony A7R III
+Pentax K-3 II vs Sony A7R III

-The Pentax K-3 II and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in April 2015 and October 2017.
+The Pentax K-3 II and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in April 2015 and October 2017.
 The K-3 II is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (K-3 II) and a full frame (A7R III) sensor.
-The Pentax has a resolution of 24.1 megapixel, whereas the Sony provides 42.2 MP.
+The Pentax has a resolution of 24.1 megapixels, whereas the Sony provides 42.2 MP.